 How Smart Goals work

 Smart Goals are configured at the view level.
-Smart Goals uses machine learning to examine dozens of signals about your website visits to determine which of those are most likely to result in a conversion.
-Each visit is assigned a score, with the "best" visits being translated into Smart Goals.
+Smart Goals uses machine learning to examine dozens of signals about your website sessions to determine which of those are most likely to result in a conversion.
+Each session is assigned a score, with the "best" sessions being translated into Smart Goals.
 Some examples of the signals included in the Smart Goals model are Session duration, Pages per session, Location, Device and Browser.
 (Remarketing Smart Lists use a similar machine learning model to identify your best users.)

-To determine the best visits, Smart Goals establishes a threshold by selecting approximately the top 5% of the traffic to your site coming from AdWords.
-Once that threshold is set, Smart Goals applies it to all your website visits, including traffic from channels other than AdWords.
+To determine the best sessions, Smart Goals establishes a threshold by selecting approximately the top 5% of the traffic to your site coming from AdWords.
+Once that threshold is set, Smart Goals applies it to all your website sessions, including traffic from channels other than AdWords.
 After enabling Smart Goals in Analytics, they can be imported into AdWords.

 Prerequisites for using Smart Goals

 To use Smart Goals, you'll need to meet certain prerequisites and complete the following actions:

 - The linked AdWords account must have sent at least 500 clicks to the selected Analytics view over the past 30 days before you can set up Smart Goals.